Fatmeat-RP/f/README.md

 # f
-this is a pseudo scripting language for videogames asset interpreted in c
+this is a scripting language for videogames asset similare to c